The real estate market is typically a frenzy of activity from April to September.

 In 2020 and 2021, there was a confluence of rising home prices to go with historically low interest rates (as low as 2%!) and a bundle of prospective buyers on the sidelines.
-Fortunately, the winds have shifted somewhat as interest rates have risen above normal levels (but are projected to stabilize in the near future) and inventories continue to gather momentum.
-Yes, the median listing price of houses continues to rise, but at a less rapid rate.
+Fortunately, the housing market is firmly in "correction" mode as interest rates have risen above normal levels (but are projected to stabilize in the near future), inventories continue to gather momentum, and listing prices continue to fall.
 Inventory of newly listed homes continues to grow, and they are mostly smaller in size, meaning there is a larger pool of less-expensive options out there.

 So if all those incessant summer bidding wars have got you down, patience just might pay off by shifting your focus to buying during the autumn months.
 As "buyer fatigue" has become a major factor in the real estate rat race, virtual home tours have remained popular, and securing a mortgage has become more streamlined online or over the phone, you just may be the first to get your foot in the door of your dream home.